Of Commerce, Counsel & the Coin

 The Golden Depression

+History, when it finally consents to test the theory, does not whisper.
 Between 1873 and 1896, the industrialized world experienced what contemporaries called the Long Depression and what later historians renamed the Great Deflation.
 Wholesale prices in the United States fell roughly 1.7 percent per year.
 British wholesale prices declined at about 0.8 percent annually.
-Newspapers printed dire warnings.
-Politicians demanded action.
+Newspapers of both nations read like bulletins from a city under siege.
+Ruin was forecast weekly.
+Something, the editorials agreed, had to be done.

 The National Bureau of Economic Research, hardly a bastion of Austrian thought, examined this period in a 2004 study and concluded that nineteenth-century deflation “was primarily good, or at the very least neutral.”
 The researchers distinguished carefully between two kinds of deflation: the benign variety, driven by productivity and supply-side growth, and the destructive variety, caused by monetary contraction and collapsing demand.
 The Long Depression was the former.
 The Great Depression of the 1930s was the latter.
 Conflating the two, as mainstream economics has done for decades, is an error so fundamental it amounts to malpractice.